P3drodeSousa/LinkeinUpdater/README.md

-# LinkedIn Conenction Updater WIth Puppeteer
+# LinkedIn Connections Updater WIth Puppeteer